GPojoga/Sharing_Logistics_Simulation/Documentation/architecture.md

     ├── main.js                         # renders and mounts the app
     ├── App.vue                         # the root of the app
     ├── components
     │   ├── CalculateRate.vue           # combines all input after the calculate rate button has been pressed and │   │                                 stores this information
     │   ├── ControlPanel.vue            # the panel on the left of the screen that handles the input │   ├── JourneyInput.vue            # input component for the starting and final destinations │   ├── LocationInput.vue           # base input component for locations
-    │   ├── Map.vue
+    │   ├── Map.vue                     # displays the map and its components
     │   ├── ProductInput.vue            # input component for the goods
     │   ├── SelectorCheckBox.vue        # base input component for a checkbox
     │   ├── VehicleSelector.vue         # input component for all vehicle types
     │   └── VehicleSelectorEntry.vue    # input component for 1 vehicle type
     ├── router
-        └── index.js                    # contains the references to the two pages of the application ├── store
+    │   └── index.js                    # contains the references to the two pages of the application ├── store
-        └── index.js                    # stores information that multiple parts of the application need access to └── views                           # the pages of the application ├── Home.vue                    # contains the input panel and the map └── OutputPage.vue              # displays the simulated results
+    │   └── index.js                    # stores information that multiple parts of │the application need access to └── views                           # the pages of the application ├── Home.vue                    # contains the input panel and the map └── OutputPage.vue              # displays the simulated results